 Shame Or Disgust

-Any time that a person expresses a lot of shame or disgust about their body, it can be a symptom of an eating disorder.
+Any time a person expresses a lot of shame or disgust about their body, it can be a symptom of an eating disorder.
 While people with anorexia nervosa often misperceive the size and shape of their body, disgust or self-loathing is no more appropriate for people who see themselves more accurately.

 Hyperfocus On Healthy Eating